Klayver-Team/Klayver-App/README.md

 # 🚀 The Solution.
 Klayver seeks to revolutionize recruitment by:
-* Leveraging blockchain on the Klaytn network to address challenges in identifying and harnessing social talent
+* Leveraging blockchain on the Aptos blockchain to address challenges in identifying and harnessing social talent
 * Tokenizing talent and seamlessly integrating the recruitment process into the decentralized realm of blockchain technology

 # 🤖 Tools & Technologies.